The 5 Pillars of CPTED: Natural Access Control

 - Locking windows and doors

-- Thorny, spiky plants around first floor windows and other potential points of access
+- Thorny plants around first-floor windows and other potential points of access

-We encounter natural access control all of the time in our day-to-day lives.
-Most of us respect the cues they provide and take heed of the simple message.
+We encounter natural access control all around us, just living our day-to-day lives.
+Most respect the cues they provide and take heed of the simple message.

-Good for you, your home, and your business.
-Bad for those looking for easy targets.
+It’s good for you and your home or business.
+It is bad for those looking for an easy target.